Tunous/SwipeActionView/README.md

 Each of these methods returns `Boolean` as a result.
 Most of the time you'll want to return `true` here.
 Returning `false` is designed for advanced usage.
 By doing so, the view won't be automatically animated to the original position but will stay at the full translation.
 This allows you to manipulate the content of the visible background view.
 One great example of this is displaying progress wheel and manually returning the view to the original position once some long action finishes execution.

-To return the view to its original position you can call the `moveToOriginalPosition()` method at any time.
+To return the view to its original position you can call the `animateToOriginalPosition()` method at any time.

 ```java
 swipeView.setSwipeGestureListener(new SwipeGestureListener() {